When talk trumps cockpit discipline, the distraction can lead to destruction.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "From Chatterbox to Black Box".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "From Chatterbox to Black Box".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.